darmawan-max/Gym-Member-Data-Analysis-and-Dashboard/README.md

-# Analysis-and-Dashboard
+# Gym Member Data Analysis and Dashboard
-This my Analysis and Dashboard project
+Analyze gym member data from Kaggle and create insights from each data discovery which ultimately creates a dashboard and makes business recommendations for the company.